Treatment for a Child's Allergy to Dust or Pollen

 What are nasal steroids?

 Nasal steroids are not the same as steroids used in bodybuilding.
-These medicines control inflammation in the nose caused by allergies.
+Nasal steroids control swelling (inflammation) in the nose caused by allergies.
 They take a few days to work.
-And they are used daily on a regular schedule, not on an as-needed schedule.
-Many nasal steroids are now sold over the counter.
+They are used daily on a regular schedule, not on an as-needed schedule.
+Many nasal steroids are now sold OTC.
 Talk about these medicines with your child's provider before using them.

 What are allergy shots (immunotherapy)?

 When staying away from allergens and taking daily medicine doesn't work, allergy shots (immunotherapy) may be a treatment option.
-A mixture is made of the different pollens, mold spores, animal danders, and dust mites to which the child is allergic.
+A mixture is made of the different pollens, mold spores, animal danders, and dust mites your child is allergic to..
 This mixture is called an allergy extract.
 There is no medicine in the mixture.
 The mixture is injected under the skin, often in the fatty tissue in the back of the arm.
-It is not painful like an injection into the muscle.
+It's not painful like an injection into the muscle.
 Over many months, the allergen dose is slowly increased.
 The child's immune system builds up an immunity to the allergen.
 Injection schedules vary.
 But they start weekly while the doses are increased.
 Then they are given every other week and finally once a month.

-About 80% to 90% of children improve with allergy shots.
-It often takes 12 to 18 months before definite reduction in allergy symptoms is noticed.
-In some children, a reduction in symptoms is seen in as soon as 6 to 8 months.
+About 4 in 5 to 9 in 10 children improve with allergy shots.
+It often takes 12 to 18 months before you will see a definite easing of allergy symptoms.
+In some children, symptoms get better as soon as 6 to 8 months.
 After 5 years, most children can stop the treatment and still feel the benefits.

 Are there side effects to immunotherapy?

-There are 2 types of reactions to immunotherapy: local and systemic.
+There are 2 types of reactions to immunotherapy: local and body-wide (systemic).
 The local reaction is redness and swelling at the injection site.
 If this keeps happening, then the extract strength or schedule is changed.
+Always keep auto-injectable epinephrine nearby when your child is getting immunotherapy.
+Discuss with your child's healthcare provider what to do in an emergency.
+Know how to use an epinephrine auto-injector.

 If you have any questions about immunotherapy, talk with your child's healthcare provider.